No items in your shopping cart.

-Sandro is committed to ethical and responsible production.
-In fact, the majority of our suppliers and manufacturers are long-standing partners who have grown with Sandro's success around the world.
-We maintain privileged relationships with them and constantly encourage them to implement the highest environmental and social standards.
+With our social and environmental compliance policy, Sandro is committed to more ethical and sustainable production.
+Lots of our suppliers and manufacturers are long-standing partners who have grown with Sandro.
+Today, we maintain close ties with them whilst taking care to respect our social and environmental standards.

 THE TRANSPORT AND DISTRIBUTION OF OUR COLLECTIONS

-After manufacturing, our collections are sent to our physical points of sale in 40 countries, or else go straight to customers, when they order online.
+After manufacturing, our collections are sent to our physical points of sale in 40 countries, or straight to customers when they order online.